h091237557/mark-validator/README.md

 ### Step3.
 Use ! .

 ```
-require('./custom-validate'); // It is your xecuting initValidate method file.
+require('./custom-validate'); // It is your excuting initValidate method file.
 const validator = require('mark-lin-validator');

 const {